 Daily – Tell one person each day that they did a good job today, buy coffee for a different person each day, ask one person for their option about future plans for the organization, etc.

-Weekly – Have a short 2-5 minute “stand up” meeting and give kudos or recognition to someone or a team that did well that week, put a hard workers name into a draw for a prize or cash that might be monthly, quarterly, or yearly, etc.
+Weekly – Have a short 2-5 minute “stand up” meeting and give kudos or recognition to someone or a team that did well that week, put a hard worker’s name into a draw for a prize or cash that might be monthly, quarterly, or yearly, etc.

-Monthly – Name an employee of the month and give them a gift card, put multiple hard workers names into the monthly, quarterly, or yearly draw, etc.
+Monthly – Name an employee of the month and give them a gift card, put multiple hard workers’ names into the monthly, quarterly, or yearly draw, etc.

-Quarterly – Have a quarterly appreciation event to celebrate all the hard workers last quarter and name them, have a larger draw for the hard workers and you can use the same draw “hat” that you us for weekly and monthly draws so people have multiple entries, give a medium cash prize to highest performer, give promotions, etc.
+Quarterly – Have a quarterly appreciation event to celebrate all the hard workers last quarter and name them, have a larger draw for the hard workers and you can use the same draw “hat” that you use for weekly and monthly draws so people have multiple entries, give a medium cash prize to the highest performer, give promotions, etc.

-Yearly – Have a large year end event to celebrate a person or team of high performers, have a cash bonus for all employees, have a large cash bonus for one person, give promotions, etc.
+Yearly – Have a large year-end event to celebrate a person or team of high performers, have a cash bonus for all employees, have a large cash bonus for one person, give promotions, etc.